Sandra Stewart | August 6, 2018

 Q3: Make a big PR splash or dip in a toe?

 Risk: Even if you’re ready and confident, there’s one more risk calculation in our scenario: how much to invest in the PR campaign.
 A minimalist approach is likely to produce minimalist results.
-But there’s no guarantee a big investment will produce equivalent success, and you could still get beaten to market.
+A big investment will open up more opportunities, but there’s no guarantee of an equally big success.

 Mitigation: If you opt for a big splash, approach it as you would a casino game: don’t put more on the table than you can afford to lose with (relatively) good humor.
 Make sure you have a well-developed, appropriate strategy and execute it fully.
 Also reserve some budget for a follow-on campaign that can build on your successes and give you an extra boost.